-In December 2017, Grant Thornton Ireland welcomed PCAOB and IAASA to complete their first joint inspection of an Irish firm following the signing of their cooperation agreement in the previous month.
-The PCAOB inspection involved a detailed review of 1) one US registrant audit client, 2) one engagement where the Firm played a role but was not the principal auditor and 3) a detailed review of our system of quality control.
+Grant Thornton is also registered with the Public Company Audit Oversight Board ("PCAOB") in the US and are subject to inspections by the PCAOB.
+The most recent inspection took place in December 2017 and involved a detailed review of 1) one US registrant audit client, 2) one engagement where the firm played a role but was not the principal auditor and 3) a detailed review of our system of quality control.
 PCAOB published their report in September 2019 and it is available on the PCAOB website.
+We have considered each of the findings and recommendations and have implemented the necessary remedial actions to address the findings.